palimarium/terraform-equinix-gcp-interconnect/tf-equinix-metal-setup/README.md

-# Metal and Fabric
+# Equinix Metal BMS

-Basic Terraform module for creating an end-to-end connections from device nodes on Equinix Metal to Equinix colocation environments.
+Basic Terraform module for creating a Equinix Metal Server and attach it to a VLAN.

 This module will:
 1. Create a Metal VLAN